ackkracck/Odin-Odyssey/README.md

-# The Odin Project Portfolio
+# My 'The Odin Project' Portfolio

 A collection of my progress following The Odin Project curriculum.